 - Attending a session on community service and completing research on potential post-program volunteer opportunities

 Cost of the L.I.T.
 Program

 St. Brigid’s Summer Camp is a registered charity and must raise $700 for each L.I.T. to cover the cost of running the program.
 The camp provides bus transportation, lodging, all meals, and program/activity staff and supplies.
-The camp does not charge any set fee for the L.I.T. program, however, we ask parents to make a donation, according to their means, to cover what they can of this cost.
+We ask parents to make a donation according to their means to cover what they can of this cost.
 We rely on donations to continue to keep the L.I.T. program running, as we do not receive any funding from government or funding agencies.

-Applications must be received by April 7, 2017.
-Successful applicants will be contacted by the end of May 2017.
+Applications must be received by April 9, 2018.
+Successful applicants will be contacted in May 2018.